STRONGAYA/strong-aya-info-portal/README.md

-# Federated Non-Expert Information Portal
+# STRONG AYA Information Portal
-This repository contains the code for the basic version for the STRONG AYA federated non-expert information portal.
+This repository contains the code for the basic version for the STRONG AYA information portal.
 The portal was designed in Adobe XD, and here is embedded in a GitHub pages application as a **proof of concept** that allows users to inspect data from multiple sources in a single interface.
 The repository has a Vantage6 integration